khantushar903/Amazone-Landing-page-clone-/README.md

-# This is my first html,css project
+# I build this project by watching tutorials